zaza0209/GEERL/rebuttal_cs.md

 #### Key Differences Between FQI and GFQI:
 1. **Handling of Intra-Cluster Correlations:**
    - FQI assumes that all data points are independent and identically distributed (i.i.d.), ignoring any dependencies between data points within the same cluster.
 This can lead to suboptimal policy estimates in settings where intra-cluster correlations are present.
    - GFQI, on the other hand, incorporates Generalized Estimating Equations (GEE) to explicitly model and account for intra-cluster correlations via a working correlation matrix.
 This adjustment improves sample efficiency and ensures more accurate Q-function estimation in clustered data scenarios.

-2. **Working Correlation Matrix:**
-   - FQI treats observations as independent, equivalent to using an independence working correlation matrix in GEE.
-   - GFQI allows for flexible working correlation structures (e.g., exchangeable or other forms) to better capture the dependencies within clusters.
+In addition, GFQI allows for flexible working correlation structures (e.g., exchangeable or other forms) to better capture the dependencies within clusters.
 This leads to more efficient parameter estimation when the correlation structure is appropriately specified.

-3. **Theoretical Improvements:**
+2. **Theoretical Improvements:**
-   - GFQI achieves minimal asymptotic variance in its Q-function estimation when the working correlation matrix is correctly specified, as shown in our theoretical results (Theorem 1).
+    GFQI achieves minimal asymptotic variance in its Q-function estimation when the working correlation matrix is correctly specified, as shown in our theoretical results (Theorem 1).
 FQI does not provide this advantage, as it does not model intra-cluster correlations.

-4. **Performance in Clustered Settings:**
+3. **Empirical performance:**
-   - Empirically, GFQI significantly outperforms FQI in settings with strong intra-cluster correlations, as demonstrated in our numerical studies.
+    Empirically, GFQI significantly outperforms FQI in settings with strong intra-cluster correlations, as demonstrated in our numerical studies.
 This highlights its practical advantage in scenarios where traditional FQI struggles due to its independence assumption.

 We will incorporate these points into the revised manuscript to emphasize the novel contributions of GFQI compared to FQI.
 By focusing more on these differences, we aim to provide readers with a clearer understanding of how our method advances the state of the art in reinforcement learning for clustered data.